Photo by: VisitBritain/Ben Selway

 Route: Norden to Swanage

 Swanage Railway takes clients around the Isle of Purbeck, a peninsula in Dorset, offering spectacular views of Corfe Castle and the Jurassic Coast, before ending at the Victorian seaside town of Swanage.
-Offering a leisurely way to explore Dorset’s heritage sites, special events and experiences for spring include a Champagne Afternoon Tea (available from 14 April 2025) and a Diesel Gala, from 9 to11 May 2025.
+Offering a leisurely way to explore Dorset’s heritage sites, calendar highlights include themed dining experiences and tastings, as well as gala events and seasonal festivals.

 East Lancashire Railway